Richmond Park: Law enforcement

-A mugging at gunpoint in 1854 reputedly led to the establishment of a park police force.
+A mugging at gunpoint in 1854 reputedly led to the establishment of a park police force, which was originally mounted but has now been replaced by a patrol team in a four-wheel drive vehicle.
 Until 2005 the park was policed by the separate Royal Parks Constabulary, but that was subsumed into the Royal Parks Operational Command Unit of the Metropolitan Police.
-The mounted police have been replaced by a patrol team in a four-wheel drive vehicle.
 In 2015 the Friends of Richmond Park expressed concern about plans to cut the numbers of police in the park to half their level ten years previously, despite an increase in visitor numbers and in incidents of crime.
+In 2025, the Metropolitan Police disbanded the Royal Parks Police to save money.